loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 In the ProCampaign integration, you only have to add the API key (see below) and a basic mapping, mapping `customer_email` to `Email`.

+The integration also has to be activated for the bot you are using.

 The requirement for the API keys is different, depending on whether reviews are only allowed for logged in users or for all users:

   - if reviews are open (NIVEA X): Only normal API key is needed